Mirror symmetry for log Calabi-Yau surfaces I: The canonical scattering diagram

-As a consequence of Proposition \ref{toricmodelexists} and Corollary \ref{reducetotoricmodelcor}, in order to prove Theorem \ref{canonicalconsistency} (i.e., with $\foD=\foD^{\can}$), we may assume we have a toric model $p: (Y,D) \to (\oY,\oD)$ with $\oD=\oD_1+\cdots+\oD_n$.
+\emph{Step III.
+Reduction to the Gross-Siebert locus.} As a consequence of Proposition \ref{toricmodelexists} and Corollary \ref{reducetotoricmodelcor}, in order to prove Theorem \ref{canonicalconsistency} (i.e., with $\foD=\foD^{\can}$), we may assume we have a toric model $p: (Y,D) \to (\oY,\oD)$ with $\oD=\oD_1+\cdots+\oD_n$.
 Furthermore, by replacing $(Y,D)$ with a deformation equivalent pair and using Lemma \ref{definvlemma}, we can assume that $p$ is the blowup at distinct points $x_{ij}$, $1\le j\le \ell_i$, along $\oD_i$, with exceptional divisors $E_{ij}$.
-Let $\rho_i\in\Sigma$ be the ray corresponding to the proper transform of $\oD_i$.
+Assume $D_i$ is the proper transform of $\oD_i$, corresponding to the ray $\rho_i\in\Sigma$.